Sarah Ashkin’s research tarries at the intersection of

 mediumship and danced spirit possession in Afro-Brazilian

 religions.
-Her creative practice also involves experimental and
+Her creative practice also involves experimental

-performative modes of writing about/with/as embodied practices.
+and performative modes of writing about/with/as embodied

 MA in Composition from Mills CollegeMFA in Electronic Music from Mills College